instructor-ai/instructor/docs/index.md

     1. Make sure to set the mode to `GEMINI_JSON`, this is important because Tool Calling doesn't work with multi-modal inputs.
     2. Use `genai.upload_file` to upload your file.
 If you've already uploaded the file, you can get it by using `genai.get_file`
     3. Pass in the file object as any normal user message

-    Secondly, we can also pass in a audio segment as a normal message as an inline object as shown below.
-Here's an example of how to do that with a audio segment snippet from the same recording.

-    ```python
-    import instructor
-    import google.generativeai as genai
-    from pydantic import BaseModel
-    from pydub import AudioSegment

-    client = instructor.from_gemini(
-        client=genai.GenerativeModel(
-            model_name="models/gemini-1.5-flash-latest",
-        ),
-        mode=instructor.Mode.GEMINI_JSON,  # (1)!
-    )

-    sound = AudioSegment.from_mp3("sample.mp3")  # (2)!
-    sound = sound[:60000]

-    class Transcription(BaseModel):
-        summary: str
-        exact_transcription: str

-    resp = client.create(
-        response_model=Transcription,
-        messages=[
-            {
-                "role": "user",
-                "content": "Please transcribe this recording",
-            },
-            {
-                "role": "user",
-                "content": {
-                    "mime_type": "audio/mp3",
-                    "data": sound.export().read(),  # (3)!
-                },
-            },
-        ],
-    )

-    print(resp)

-    # > summary='President delivers a speech to a joint session of Congress,
-    # > highlighting his history in the House of Representatives and thanking
-    # > the members of Congress for their guidance.',
-    # >
-    # > exact_transcription="The President's State of the Union address to a
-    # > joint session of the Congress from the rostrum of the House of
-    # > Representatives, Washington DC, January 30th 1961.
-Mr. Speaker, Mr.
-    # > Vice-President, members of the Congress, it is a pleasure to return
-    # > from whence I came.
-You are among my oldest friends in Washington,
-    # > and this house is my oldest home.
-It was here that I first took the
-    # > oath of federal office.
-It was here for 14 years that I gained both
-    # > knowledge and inspiration from members of both"

-    ```

-    1. Make sure to set the mode to `GEMINI_JSON`, this is important because Tool Calling doesn't work with multi-modal inputs.
-    2. Use `AudioSegment.from_mp3` to load your audio file.
-    3. Pass in the audio data as bytes to the `data` field using the content as a dictionary with the right content `mime_type`  and `data` as bytes

-    We also support passing in these as a single list as per the documentation for `google-generativeai`.
-Here's how to do so with a audio segment snippet from the same recording.

-    ```python
-    import instructor
-    import google.generativeai as genai
-    from pydantic import BaseModel

-    client = instructor.from_gemini(
-        client=genai.GenerativeModel(
-            model_name="models/gemini-1.5-flash-latest",
-        ),
-        mode=instructor.Mode.GEMINI_JSON,  # (1)!
-    )

-    mp3_file = genai.upload_file("./sample.mp3")  # (2)!

-    class Description(BaseModel):
-        description: str

-    content = [
-        "Summarize what's happening in this audio file and who the main speaker is",
-        mp3_file,  # (3)!
-    ]

-    resp = client.create(
-        response_model=Description,
-        messages=[
-            {
-                "role": "user",
-                "content": content,
-            }
-        ],
-    )

-    print(resp)
-    # > description='President John F. Kennedy delivers State of the Union Address to \
-    # > Congress.
-He outlines national challenges: economic struggles, debt concerns, \
-    # > communism threat, Cold War.
-Proposes solutions: increased military spending, \
-    # > new economic programs, expanded foreign aid.
-Calls for active U.S. role in \
-    # > international affairs.
-Emphasizes facing challenges, avoiding panic, and \
-    # > working together for a better future.'

-    ```

-    1. Make sure to set the mode to `GEMINI_JSON`, this is important because Tool Calling doesn't work with multi-modal inputs.
-    2. Upload the file using `genai.upload_file` or get the file using `genai.get_file`
-    3. Pass in the content as a list containing the normal user message and the file object.

 #### Vertex AI